cloudflare/cloudflare-docs/products/rules/src/content/mass-redirects/how-it-works.md

 # How it works

-For each incoming request, Cloudflare evaluates all URL redirects of each Mass Redirect List that is enabled by a Mass Redirect Rule.
+For each incoming request, Cloudflare evaluates all URL Redirects of each Mass Redirect List that is enabled by a Mass Redirect Rule.

-If there is a match for a URL redirect according to the URL matching algorithm, the redirect action is performed immediately, according to the URL redirect configuration parameters.
+If there is a match for a URL Redirect according to the URL matching algorithm, the redirect action is performed immediately, according to the URL Redirect configuration parameters.
 Cloudflare performs no further processing once a redirect action has been executed.

 ## URL matching algorithm

-The URL matching algorithm is different depending on the value of the _Subpath matching_ option of a URL redirect.
+The URL matching algorithm is different depending on the value of the _Subpath matching_ option of a URL Redirect.

 ### Exact path matching